School Life

 • Berkeley Co-ed Beach Volleyball Camp with Varsity Head Coach LT Treumann

-This exciting instructional camp will be on Berkeley's brand new beach volleyball complex!
+This exciting instructional camp will be on Berkeley's brand new Gries Beach Volleyball Complex!

 This is a one-week session.
 A hearty lunch provided by Sage Dining Services is an add-on option for this camp.